pinterest/thriftcheck/README.md

 error = 1000
 ```

+### `field.doc.missing`

+This check warns if a field is missing a documentation comment.

 ### `field.id.missing`

 This check reports an error if a field's ID is missing (using the legacy